Absolutely minimum attaining closed operators: Minimum attaining Operators

 Recall that $T\in\mathcal B(H_1,H_2)$ is said to be norm attaining if there exists $x_0\in S_{H_1}$ such that $\|Tx_0\|=\|T\|$.
 We denote the class of all norm attaining operators between $H_1$ and $H_2$ by $\mathcal N(H_1,H_2)$.
 In case $H_1=H_2=H$, we denote this by $\mathcal N(H)$.
 In a similar way, we can define operators that attain minimum modulus.
 The class of bounded operators that attain minimum modulus is defined and several characterizations are proved in \cite{carvajalneves1}.
-Since the domain of an unbounded closed operator is a proper subspace of a Hilbert space, most of the techniques from the theory of bounded do not work in this case.
-Because of this fact, we need to follow different methods to prove results analogous to the case of bounded operators. \begin{defn} Let $T\in \mathcal C(H_1,H_2)$ be densely defined.
-If there exists $x_0\in S_{D(T)}$ such that $\|Tx_0\|=m(T)$, then we call $T$ to be minimum attaining. \end{defn} If $T\in \mathcal C(H_1,H_2)$ is minimum attaining, then we write as $T\in \mathcal{M}(H_1,H_2)$ is densely defined.
-If $T\in \mathcal{B}(H_1,H_2)$ is minimum attaining, then we write this by $T\in \mathcal{M}(H_1,H_2)$.
+Here we discuss the same for unbounded operators. \begin{defn} Let $T\in \mathcal C(H_1,H_2)$ be densely defined.
+If there exists $x_0\in S_{D(T)}$ such that $\|Tx_0\|=m(T)$, then we call $T$ to be minimum attaining. \end{defn}